 Bright Colors and Gradients

 2018 is all about making things pop, and bright colors are perfect for the task.
 Think in terms of neons, metallics, and gradients.
 Presently, 3D design is being blended with typography and other graphic design components to create stunning visuals like golden smoke and pops of volume.
-Color transitions or gradients, much like the kind used in the Instagram logo, add a touch of whimsy to the design.
+Color transitions or gradients, similar to those seen in the Instagram logo, infuse designs with a playful element.

 Conclusion

 Graphic design is transforming.
 With new techniques, bright colors, and beautiful 3D elements, the latest trends are likely going to make art history.
-Be sure to utilize the trends listed above in your own designs, so you too can fabricate something that captures people’s attention and communicates your artistic vision to the world.
+Incorporate the mentioned trends into your designs to create attention-grabbing pieces that convey your artistic vision to the world.